| CloserLook > Romans > Romans 6:1-23 & 7:1-6 |

 ~ ~ ~ ~ ~ ~

-shall not come into condemnation; but is passed from death unto
+not come into condemnation; but is passed from death unto life."

 Now let's suppose,

-and I sincerely hope this is true, that at some point in your life, you
+and I sincerely hope this is true, that at some point in your life you believed

-Do your feelings altar the fact that you have been gloriously saved?
+feelings alter the fact that you have been gloriously saved?

 Absolutely